Benq MA270UP vs Benq EX270M

 ❓ Frequently Asked Questions

-For gaming, the Benq MA270UP has the edge thanks to its 60Hz refresh rate.
-Higher refresh rates produce smoother motion and reduce perceived input lag — critical advantages in competitive shooters and action titles.
+For gaming, the Benq EX270M has the edge thanks to its 240Hz maximum refresh rate.
+Higher refresh rates produce smoother motion and reduce perceived input lag -- critical advantages in competitive shooters and action titles.
 If both share the same Hz, compare response time in the spec table above.

 The Benq MA270UP runs at 4K versus 1080p on the other.
-4K resolution means more pixels per inch — sharper text, finer detail in games, and more screen real estate for multitasking.
-The trade-off is that 4K gaming requires more GPU horsepower to maintain high frame rates.
-If you are on a mid-range GPU, 1080p will achieve higher, smoother frame rates more easily.
+4K resolution means more pixels per inch -- sharper detail in games and more screen real estate for multitasking.
+The trade-off is that 4K gaming requires more GPU or console horsepower to maintain high frame rates.
+If you are on a mid-range setup, 1080p will achieve higher, smoother frame rates more easily.

-For all-day productivity work — documents, spreadsheets, coding, and content creation — resolution and panel colour accuracy matter most.
-The Benq EX270M is the stronger daily driver based on overall specification score.
-For long hours, also look for a model with flicker-free backlight and low blue-light mode — check the spec table above for those details.
+For all-day productivity work -- documents, spreadsheets, coding, and content creation -- resolution and panel colour accuracy matter most.
+The Benq MA270UP is the stronger daily driver based on overall specification score.
+For long hours, also look for a model with flicker-free backlight and low blue-light mode -- check the spec table above for those details.

-The Benq EX270M is the stronger all-round choice based on its overall score of 3.9/5.
+The Benq MA270UP is the stronger all-round choice based on its overall score of 3.8/5.
 That said, if your priority is specifically competitive gaming at the highest possible refresh rate, see the Quick Answer section at the top of this page for use-case-specific recommendations.
-The Benq MA270UP is not a bad choice — it simply trails on overall specification weight, which may not reflect the single spec most important to your setup.
+The Benq EX270M is not a bad choice -- it simply trails on overall specification weight, which may not reflect the single spec most important to your setup.

 Disclaimer: You can write your own disclaimer from APS Settings -> General -> Disclaimer Note.